WhatTheDickens/engl340-s24/index.md

 ##### Before class

-- Read the rest of the pages in this module.
+- Read the rest of the pages in "Internet and Web."

 ##### In class

-- We'll discuss design justice and review what we've learned about HTML and CSS
+- We'll discuss design justice and review what we've learned about HTML and CSS.

 ### Wednesday, March 20